crying in front of your therapist.

 That's not weakness.
 That's contact.
 Something that needed to be felt finally found a way through.

-Here's what I've come to understand about the people who apologize most urgently for their tears: they are often the ones who have been holding the most for the longest.
+I've noticed that the people who apologize most urgently for their tears are often the ones who have been holding the most for the longest.

 The person who has always been the strong one.
 The one who held everyone else together while quietly falling apart inside.
 The one who learned early that their needs were secondary, their feelings were burdensome, their vulnerability was a liability.